hastec-fr/apash/README.md

 ```

 ### Ready version
-If you don't like to import yourself the command, then use the image with all functions ready to use:
+If you don't like to import the command yourself, then use the image with all functions ready to use:
 ```bash
 docker run --rm hastec/apash:0.2.0-ready 'StringUtils.upperCase "Please, speak louder !!"'
 ```